-At Lagunita, rooms are hall style, with double rooms on a single-gender hall with a common space and bathrooms.
-Your roommate will be carefully selected using our housing questionnaire.
+At Larkin, rooms are traditional dorm-style, with double rooms on a single-gender hall with a common space and bathrooms.
+Your roommate will be carefully selected using our housing questionnaire and taking into consideration your age and geographic diversity.
 On the first floor of your dorm, you will find laundry facilities and a kitchenette.

-Most students rent bikes to take advantage of Stanford's beautiful 8,000 acre campus.
+Most students rent bikes to take advantage of Stanford's beautiful 8,000-acre campus.
 Bike rentals come complete with locks and helmets for safety.
+Bike rental details will be sent to enrolled students in the spring.
 Outside of our residence hall there are sand volleyball courts, basketball courts, and plenty of grassy fields for both sports games and hanging out.
 There are also numerous trails for running and biking.

-You will enjoy breakfast, lunch and dinner at Lakeside Dining, where your meal card will give you access to full buffet-style dining options.
-You can catch up with friends under palm trees and sunshine on the outdoor patio.
+You will enjoy breakfast, lunch and dinner at Arrillaga Dining, where your meal card will give you access to full buffet-style dining options.
+Arrillaga offers a wide-range of meal options to accommodate almost all dietary restrictions and preferences.
 You can also head to nearby eateries like Peet's Coffee or the Treehouse at Tresidder Student Union - all Stanford undergraduate favorites.